Budini: Appearance

-According to Herodotus of Halicarnassus, the Budini had red hair and blue eyes.
+According to Herodotus of Halicarnassus, the Budini had red hair (purron) and blue eyes (glaukon).

 Lifestyle

 The Budini were poorer than the Gelonians and led a largely nomadic life and were dependent on hunting otters, beavers, and other animals.
 The territories where the Budini lived were thickly forested.

 Language

 The Budini were described by Herodotus of Halicarnassus as speaking a different language from the Gelonians, the latter of whom might have originated as a group of the Scythians proper.

 Clothing

 The Budini lined their cloaks with the skin of the otters, beavers, and other animals that they hunted.

 Ritual cannibalism

 The remains of intact human bones discovered in seven earthworks of the Budini and Melanchlaeni suggests that these two tribes might have engaged in ritual cannibalism similarly to the Androphagi.

 Crafts

 The Budini and Gelonians brought ores from outside to the industrial section of the city of Gelonus, where iron and copper were smelted from them.